Updated: December 6th, 2021

 Optimize the Length of Your Posts

 Google tends to prefer longer articles.
-One study shows that the average length of a first-page search result on Google is 2000 words.
+One study from HubSpot shows that the ideal blog post length of a first-page search result on Google is between 2,100-2,400 words.

 While it’s not necessary to churn out a post of that length each time you update your blog, you’ll probably have better luck if you tend to create longer posts in general.
-Breaking up your lengthy posts into manageable chunks for your readers (using bullet points, subheadings, and lists) can help prevent the dreaded “wall of text.”
+Breaking up your lengthy posts into manageable chunks for your readers (using bullet points, subheadings, and lists) can help prevent the dreaded “wall of text” while also improving readability.

 Use Location-Specific Phrases